inkarkat/vim-MessageRecall/README.md

                             store directory) or any arbitrary {filespec} contents below the current line.

-                            When the existing message consists of just empty lines (originating from the message template that the tool invoking Vim has put there), the inserted message replaces those empty lines.
+                            When the existing message consists of just empty (or ignored boilerplate) lines (originating from the
+                            message template that the tool invoking Vim has put there), the inserted message replaces those empty lines.
                             With [!]: Replace an existing message with the inserted one.

 ### INSIDE A MESSAGE PREVIEW WINDOW